Smoking After a Tooth Extraction

 It will also be wise to avoid hard and tough foods.
 While the site is healing, it is important to carry on with your daily teeth cleaning routine.
 However, you should avoid contact with the extraction site.

-When Can I Resume Smoking and Drinking?
+When Can I Resume Smoking After a Tooth Extraction?

 Once you have fully healed, you can begin smoking once again.
 However, it is best to wait around 3-10 days to resume smoking after bone grafting or tooth extraction.
 You may even consider thinking about this as an opportunity to give up smoking for good.